very-good-software-company/percolate.js/README.md

 ## Conclusion
 That's the gist of the Percolate library!
 You can build static-based websites that gracefully adapt JS and interactivity depending on your needs.

+If you happen to find issues or would like to suggest a new feature, please feel free to open an issue for this repository!

 ## Credit
 SVG and PNG Percolator Icon by: [StudioFibonacci](https://openclipart.org/artist/StudioFibonacci)